Conkouati-Douli National Park: Geography

-The national park was established by the Presidential Decree No. 99-136 on 14 August 1999, it covers an area of 5,049.5 km2 and located in the Kouilou Department, straddling the districts of Nzambi-Madingo and Kayes.
+The park occupies an area of 7,955 km2, including 4,121 km2 of marine park and 3,833 km2 of land in the Kouilou Department, straddling the districts of Nzambi and Madingo Kayes.
 It is located near the villages of Cotovindou and Louléma along the border between Congo and Gabon, at the point of intersection with National Route 5.
+It is divided into three zones: